Jazz ambassadors: First tours: 1956-1958

 Dizzy Gillespie headed the first State Department sponsored tour in March 1956 which lasted for ten weeks.
 Democratic Congressman Adam Clayton Powell Jr. had long been an advocate for including jazz in cultural tours and was crucial in setting up Gillespie's tour.
 An 18-piece interracial band led by Gillespie, with Quincy Jones as music director, performed across Europe, Asia and South America including Iran, Pakistan, Lebanon, Turkey, Yugoslavia, Greece and Argentina.
 An American ambassador reported back that "we could have built a new tank for the cost of this tour, but you can't get as much goodwill out of a tank as you can out of Dizzy Gillespie's band."
-The Gillespie’s tour was successful in improving America's reputation and created a template for subsequent tours by other musicians.
-However, Gillespie drew criticism for reports that while touring Brazil he had prioritised associating with local musicians over attending official events.
+The Gillespie's tour was successful in improving America's reputation and created a template for subsequent tours by other musicians.
+Gillespie drew criticism, however, for reports that while touring Brazil he had prioritised associating with local musicians over attending official events.
 He did not perform for the State Department again for over a decade.

-For the next jazz ambassador tour, the State Department used Benny Goodman.
-In December 1957, Goodman's band began a seven week tour of East and Southeast Asia.
-Goodman's tour was useful not only for its impact on the general public but also for strengthening American ties to the rulers of the countries he visited.
-While in Thailand, Goodman made a significant impression on King Bhumibol Adulyadej, himself a musician and jazz enthusiast, with the king playing with Goodman's band.
+For the next jazz ambassador tour the State Department's frontman was Benny Goodman.
+In December 1957 Goodman's band began a seven-week tour of East and Southeast Asia.
+This tour reaped benefits not only for its impact on the general public but also for strengthening American ties to the rulers of the countries he visited.
+While in Thailand, Goodman made a significant impression on King Bhumibol Adulyadej, himself a musician and jazz enthusiast, and the king playing with Goodman's band.
 Goodman promoted the idea that racism had already been defeated in America.
-Goodman later said "I was constantly asked by the press over there about the colored people here. [...]
+He later said "I was constantly asked by the press over there about the colored people here. [...]
 I guess they had been fed a lot of Communist propaganda".
 Much like Gillespie's tour, Goodman's tour was a diplomatic success.
 Following the tour, Goodman, the child of Russian immigrants, unsuccessfully tried to gain an invitation to tour in the Soviet Union.